Rodger Corser: Career

-Corser's big role came in 1998, when he was cast in a leading role (from a field of 6,000) in the Australian production of the musical Rent.
+Corser's first big role came in 1998, when he was cast in a leading role (from a field of 6,000) in the Australian production of the musical Rent.
 Corser portrayed the role of Roger, an HIV-positive musician.
 The show played seasons in Sydney and Melbourne and launched Corser into a successful career in television.
 His other theatre credits include Leader of the Pack and Below.
-In 2009, he took to the stage in the theatre production Secret Bridesmaids' Business.
+In 2009, he took to the stage in the theatre production Secret Bridesmaids ' Business.

-Corser played Detective Senior Constable George Newhouse in the final four episodes of Water Rats in 2001.
-Corser played Peter Johnson in the Australian drama series McLeod's Daughters from 2001 to 2004.
-He played the lead role of Alex in the Australian movie Let Me Not in 2005.
-He portrayed photographer Adam Logan in the Australian television series Last Man Standing and Dr Hugh Sullivan in Home and Away from 2006 to 2007.
-Corser has appeared in numerous television adverts, most notably for car maker Hyundai.
+Corser played Detective Senior Constable George Newhouse in the final four episodes of police procedural series Water Rats in 2001.
+Following this, he appeared in Australian drama series McLeod's Daughters as Peter Johnson, from 2001 to 2004.
+He then played the lead role of Alex in 2005 Australian movie Let Me Not.
+That same year, he starred as photographer Adam Logan in the Australian comedy-drama series Last Man Standing in 2005.
+From there, he played Dr Hugh Sullivan in long-running soap opera Home and Away, from 2006 to 2007.

-In 2008, Corser was cast as Detective Senior Sergeant Steve Owen in the Nine Network crime mini-series Underbelly, based on the Melbourne gangland killings.
+In 2008, Corser was cast as Detective Senior Sergeant Steve Owen in the first installment of Nine Network crime series Underbelly, based on the Melbourne gangland killings.

-From 2008 to 2011, Corser starred as Lawson Blake in the Australian police drama Rush, which follows the lives of members of the prestigious Tactical Response team (TR), which is based on the real life Victoria Police Critical Incident Response Team, a highly mobile unit that fills the operational gap between general duties police and the SWAT-like Special Operations Group.
+From 2008 to 2011, Corser starred as Lawson Blake in the Australian police drama Rush.
+The series, following the lives of members of the prestigious Tactical Response team (TR), was based on the real life Victoria Police Critical Incident Response Team, a highly mobile unit that fills the operational gap between general duties police and the SWAT-like Special Operations Group.

-Corser narrated the first series of Network Ten's factual TV series Recruits, which shows the people in training to become police officers in the New South Wales Police Force and people who have only just started out on the beat.
-In 2010, Corser started work on Spirited, a new television series on the W channel on Foxtel.
+Corser narrated the first season of Network Ten’s factual TV series Recruits, which followed people in training to become police officers in the New South Wales Police Force and new recruits just starting out on the beat.
+In 2010, he started work on supernatural comedy-drama series Spirited, on the W channel on Foxtel.